 A group of students and faculty at University of Lynchburg recently published research that would help make student-athletes safer — and one student won a national research award in the process.

-Dr. Tom Bowman, a Lynchburg College athletic training professor, has worked with students for several years to study head impacts in college soccer and lacrosse.
+Dr. Tom Bowman, a University of Lynchburg athletic training professor, has worked with students for several years to study head impacts in college soccer and lacrosse.
 When the research began in 2014, student-athletes wore chips behind their ears to measure the force of head impacts during games and the research team recorded the action.
 Since gathering that data, Dr. Bowman’s team has studied the game footage and corresponding head impact data.